brianlam38/Sec-Cheatsheets/6843_Payloads.md

 STEP #2: Figure out where the logfiles are.
 Example locations:
 * NOTE: If you can execute phpinfo(); then you can find out where access/error logs are stored on the server.
+* For non-default locations, try to figure out where they install their PHP, Nginx, Apache and look in there.
 ```
 // PHP Logfiles:
 /usr/local/etc/php